 Many people mistakenly think a brand is the same as a logo.
 But it’s much more than that — it’s the way customers see, hear and feel about your business.

-First impressions lead to customers making instant decisions about your business — if they trust you or want to buy from you or not.
-So it’s vital you get people to believe in your brand from the start.
-It’s worth creating personas — fictionalised profiles of key customer types — as you create your brand can help you find direction and make decisions.
+First impressions lead to customers making instant decisions about your business, like if they trust you or want to buy from you or not.
+So it’s important to get people to believe in your brand from the start.
+Creating personas — fictionalised profiles of key customer types — as you create your brand can help you find direction and make decisions.

 The first step is to find the best name for your business.
 There are tips and tools to help you do this on Choosing a business name.
 Then you can move on to logos and slogans.

-You’ll need a standout logo.
+A standout logo is best.
 Use a professional designer, preferably under direction from you and a branding advisor, if you have one.

 It should be: